 Security and access

 As gathering and processing of personal data are necessary in order to effectively carry out its role, the European Parliament attaches great importance to the right to privacy, seeking constantly to ensure compliance with the current legislation on personal data protection.

-The European Parliament processes some personal data of its Members, staff, contractors, visitors and internal/external partners for the two following purposes:
+The European Parliament processes personal data requested from the Members of the European Parliament (MEP), staff, contractors, visitors and internal/external partners for the following purposes:

 - Granting access to European Parliament’s premises;